-Governor: NYC schools to close to fight coronavirus
+New York City to close schools Monday to fight coronavirus

 On Sunday morning, Nassau County County Executive Laura Curran announced that schools throughout the county adjacent to New York City would be closed for at least the next two weeks.
 Nassau County has more than 1.3 million residents.

 Later in the day, the Suffolk County executive announced that schools there would be closed as well for the next two weeks.

-Note: This story has been updated to correct that Westchester County schools will close by Wednesday, not Monday, as a news release from the governor’s office said.
+The county executive for Westchester — just north of the city — said schools would be closed by Wednesday.